TheYakEmperor/Imperial-Magazine/src/pages/misc/pub/dream-diary/article/4-10-24/index.md

 thumb:
 puburl: "https://imperialmagazine.netlify.app/misc/pub/dream-diary"
 ---
-Nothing too interesting last night, just a string of unrelated vignettes that don't really add up to anything substantial.
-No particularly arresting imagery, either.
-It went as follows:

 We (with whom I don’t remember) are on an extended trip and staying in some sort of hunting lodge that has been gutted and converted into a community library.

 I think there’s something about buses.
 I often dream about buses.
 I’m dropped off home, I nip into the supermarket and buy some Pringles.
 The Co-Op, probably, but not the thickset brown one located on the green at the end of the cul de sac that haunts me occasionally.